 We will share your details with your patients registered to use our system and app.

 With your knowledge, we share your limited data with the medical practitioner you have named to enable us all to provide you with services or to meet our obligations.

 If we have a technical problem, we may need to allow access to our systems by our technical support team who work within our confidentiality policies, and we restrict access to a ‘need to know’ basis to enable them to resolve the technical issues only.

-We do not intend to transfer your personal data to third countries outside of the EU.
-If we do have to, for example, to obtain technical support, we will ensure that we have all appropriate security and safeguards in place as required by the data protection laws in the UK and EU, and in line with our obligations as a responsible Data Processor or Controller of your personal data.
+We do not intend to transfer your personal data to third countries outside of the UK.
+If we do have to, for example, to obtain technical support, we will ensure that we have all appropriate security and safeguards in place as required by the data protection laws in the UK, and in line with our obligations as a responsible Data Processor or Controller of your personal data.

 If we are required to transfer your personal data to countries outside the EU, we will only do this if that country has an adequate level of protection for personal data, or for the US, we have appropriate International Data Transfer Agreements and Clauses in place as these provide similar protections.